gokg4/discord_bot_lambda/README.md

 # discord_bot_lamda

 A Discord Bot(webhook) written in Go and hosted as an AWS Lambda Function.
+This Bot is designed to call the NewsData API and post latest news articles to the discord bot based on given search query.
+We can automate the daily articles posting by setting up AWS EventBridge to schedule event trigger targetting the lambda function.

 Install go from the official website - [link](https://go.dev/dl/).